tupleapp/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ## Future Improvements

-* Support for additional trace formats, probably OpenTelemetry first
+* Support for additional trace sources and sinks, probably OpenTelemetry first
 * Profile support
 * Ingest traces from Datadog tracing libraries directly
 * Opentelemetry exporter support (the Datadog export would probably be easily supported once this RFC has been